 Some people will have a tendency to ignore the pain, and “play through” shoulder injuries which only aggravates the condition, and possibly causes more problems.
 People also may underestimate the extent of the injury because steady pain, weakness in the arm, or limitation of joint motion will become almost second nature to them.

 How are shoulder injuries treated?

 Early detection is the key to preventing serious shoulder injuries.
-Many times, orthopaedic surgeons will prescribe a series of exercises aimed at strengthening shoulder muscles.
+Many times, orthopedic surgeons will prescribe a series of exercises aimed at strengthening shoulder muscles.
 Anti-inflammatory medication also may be prescribed to reduce pain and swelling.

 Here is a series of shoulder exercises aimed at helping individuals strengthen their shoulder muscles and prevent injuries.